arik-so/bolts/bolt-simple-taproot.md

 ### Nothing Up My Sleeves Points

-Whenever we want to ensure that a given P2TR can _only_ be spent via a script path, we utilize a Nothing Up My Sleeve (NUMs) point.
-A NUMs point is an EC point that no one knows the private key to.
+Whenever we want to ensure that a given P2TR can _only_ be spent via a script path, we utilize a Nothing Up My Sleeve (NUMS) point.
+A NUMS point is an EC point that no one knows the private key to.
 If no one knows the private key, then it can't be used for key path signing, forcing the script path to always be taken.